 And finally, enter every competition out there regardless of the prize offered.
 The competition will widen your scope as many demand particular rules such as a ten-minute script or writing in a specific genre.
 Winning a competition adds meat to your writing CV and will give you the experience of the process of bringing a story to life on the stage or the screen.
 So enter every competition you can source, in industry publications, on the internet, or wherever you can find them.

 What do you hope audiences will take with them from The Forgiven?

 I hope that audiences will be able to go away and be able to forgive themselves.

 When it comes to getting angry and frustrated in this technological, technocratic society you live in, they’ll forgive people because none of us is perfect.

 I learned on this journey from prison to a Los Angeles premiere, that I couldn’t attend because I managed to throw myself down the stairs and break my leg, …be nice to each other!
 Don’t go out and shoot somebody, just be nice to each other.

 Experience is everything.
 It’s what we draw upon to fill the gaps when confronted by a blank page.

 My own personal experience has taken me from the back streets of the Scottish city of Dundee (known for jam, jute and journalism) to the bright glittering lights of Hollywood.
-In between I have been a soldier, a taxi driver, ice cream salesman, leather worker, construction manager and barrister.
+In between, I have been a soldier, a taxi driver, an ice cream salesman, a leather worker, a construction manager and a barrister.